Okiki-Olugunna/Barber-to-Customer-Escrow/README.md

 - the barber gets some of the accrued interest as well (as an incentive to use this dapp)

-- the earlier the customer makes the booking, the more interest they can get
+The earlier the customer makes the booking, the more interest they can get

 if a customer cancels the booking: